binaryphile/binaryphile.github.io/_posts/2018-09-17-approach-bash-like-a-developer-part-22.5-naming-and-namespaces.md

 variables we export in our programs.

 But why are environment variables named in all caps?
-The basic idea is to reduce clutter and therefore the potential for conflict.
+The basic idea is to reduce the potential for naming conflicts with your script's variables, since environment variables are like squatters in your scripts variable namespace.
-Interestingly, that happens to be a basic idea of all namespaces.

 Shells are a special programming environment because they share some of their namespace (the environment) with other instances of themselves.